zach-simp/pupmod-simp-compliance_markup/README.md

 the compliance_markup::enforcement array to determine the profiles to use, and which profiles take priority.

-Both a legacy v3 backend, and a modern Hiera v5 backend have been provided.
-It is highly recommended to use the Hiera v5 backend if the puppet agent on your puppetservers are 4.9 or higher.
+Only a modern Hiera v5 backend have been provided.
+Because of this, the Hiera backend is only available on versions of Puppet 4.10 or above.

 ### v5 Backend Configuration